-To be honest, this sort of tripod carrying method is pretty useless.
+This sort of tripod carrying method is pretty useless.
 It’s the kind of thing bag manufacturers put on bags when they don’t have a proper place for a tripod but know they need to have “tripod carry” somewhere in the feature list.
-I have never ever come across a photographer actually carrying a tripod on the bottom of a backpack like this.
-If you want to carry a big tripod with you everywhere you go, this isn’t the bag for you.
-Could the bag have had an access zipper on just one side, and a tripod carrying system on the other side?
+I have never come across a photographer carrying a tripod on the bottom of a backpack like this.
+If you want to take a big tripod with you everywhere you go, this isn’t the bag for you.
+Could the bag have had an access zipper on just one side and a tripod carrying system on the other side?

 The rear of the bag has a zippered sleeve for a 15″ laptop.
-There are also two skinny little pockets which could be used for a passport and a couple of business cards.
+There are also two skinny little pockets that could be used for a passport and a couple of business cards.

 Internal Camera Protection

 Inside the Dyota is a removable padded cell that can be configured in many different ways with the included dividers.
 Two mesh dividers with zippers are also included, and these can be used to turn a small section of the padded cell into a more secure pocket.
-In terms of capacity, there’s enough room for a camera body and about 2-3 lenses, with one of those lenses being a 70-200mm if you use the full width of the bag.
+In terms of capacity, there’s enough room for a camera body and about 2-3 lenses, with one of those lenses being a 70-200mm if you use the entire width of the bag.

 When you go to slide the padded cell back into the bag, you’ll see a set of magnets that guides it into the right place and gives you a faint click when it’s located correctly.
-This is a cool feature, and a clever solution to stop it from moving around.
+This is an excellent feature and a clever solution to stop it from moving around.

-Inside both side zippers you’ll find a pair of mesh so-called memory card holders, but please don’t actually use these.
-Stop me if you’ve heard this one before… This specific feature is a pet peeve of mine, and I have no idea why so many bag manufacturers continue to put these on their bags.
+Inside both side zippers, you’ll find a pair of mesh so-called memory card holders, but please don’t use these.
+Stop me if you’ve heard this one before… This specific feature is a pet peeve, and I have no idea why so many bag manufacturers continue to put these on their bags.